 A selection of soft and alcoholic drinks, along with tea and coffee, was available.
 However, the soft drinks and water were not in cans or small individual bottles, but you had to pour your drinks from 2-litre plastic bottles in the fridges.

 The self-service food options were cereals, bread and bacon sandwiches for breakfast.

 Staff and Service

-The lounge was self-service, so interaction with the staff was limited.
-However, the staff at reception were pleasant and acknowledged us when we were leaving.
+The lounge was self-service, so interaction with the team was limited.
+However, the team at reception were pleasant and acknowledged us when we were leaving.

 YouTube Aspire Lounge Manchester Video Review